 How has your experience at the NTNU been?

 NTNU’s Mandarin Training Center has a long history, and it’s certainly familiar with teaching foreigners – Kevin Rudd was here about thirty years ago!
 MTC is absolutely enormous, and at times it feels almost chaotic – but the sheer range of nationalities and types of students makes it an incredibly interesting place to learn Chinese.
 The textbooks and study materials are decent, and a focus on small classes with fairly intense schedules means it’s pretty easy to make good progress.
-The only downside is a lack of student numbers at the advanced level, which makes it difficult for the university to run most of their high-level subjects on culture, philosophy, politics, etc. NTNU really is dominated by beginner and intermediate students, and so from that perspective it’s great to come here if you’re learning Chinese at first or second-year level at university.
+The only downside is a lack of student numbers at the advanced level, which makes it difficult for the university to run most of their high-level subjects on culture, philosophy, politics, etc. NTNU really is dominated by beginner and intermediate students, and so from that perspective, it’s great to come here if you’re learning Chinese at first or second-year level at university.

 Are there many Australians studying at the NTNU?

 It varies, really, but certainly not many – I’ve only seen a handful in my time here, and numbers seem to spike during the winter semester (which is Australia’s summer break).
 It’s possible I might just be missing them – NTNU has over one thousand foreign students at one any time, and many of them only stay for three or six months before heading home again.
 Unfortunately, though, not many Australian students seem to be aware of Taiwan as a possible destination for studying Chinese, and even Australian universities tend to establish relationships with big Mainland counterparts before looking across the strait.
-The students I have met here tend to be ones with an existing interest in Taiwan, or those who were persuaded to come by their teachers or TECO itself.
-I think some are put off by the assumption that Mandarin learned in China will be “more useful” than the same language learned in Taiwan, but in my experience I haven’t found that to be true at all – in some ways it’s probably beneficial to lack the 東北 accent!
+The students I have met here tend to be ones with an existing interest in Taiwan or those who were persuaded to come by their teachers or TECO itself.
+I think some are put off by the assumption that Mandarin learned in China will be “more useful” than the same language learned in Taiwan, but in my experience, I haven’t found that to be true at all – in some ways it’s probably beneficial to lack the 東北 accent!

 What are your thoughts on the Taiwan equivalent of the HSK?

 The “Taiwanese HSK” is called the TOCFL (“Test of Chinese as a Foreign Language”, or 華語文能力測驗), and it’s mostly similar to the HSK, even down to the same number of levels.
-Obviously there are differences in vocab and question types, but it wasn’t too hard to switch over.
+Obviously, there are differences in vocab and question types, but it wasn’t too hard to switch over.
 It appears that the test was designed specifically to compete with the HSK as the international standard for Mandarin Chinese, but so far I haven’t seen or heard much about it catching on outside Taiwan.
 The TOCFL is vital for students applying for scholarships or degree programs in Taiwan, and it might prove useful for securing employment here.
-One big difference is that the reading and listening sections of TOCFL are done almost entirely on computer, which wasn’t the case for HSK when I did it back in 2012.
+One big difference is that the reading and listening sections of TOCFL are done almost entirely on a computer, which wasn’t the case for HSK when I did it back in 2012.
 (Editor’s note: computer-based HSK tests currently are available depending on the testing location you choose)

 How has your time in Taiwan assisted with your future career aspirations?